Blendify/blender-manual/blender_docs/manual/physics/dynamic_paint/canvas.rst

 Dissolve
    Used to make the surface smoothly return to its original state during a defined *Time* period.
-Brush Group
+Brush Collection
-   Used to define a specific object group to pick brush objects from.
+   Used to define a specific collection to pick brush objects from.
 Influence Scale, Radius Scale
    For tweaking brush settings individually for each surface.